AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Assert (no loop) contract
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 While not in a loop, the SPARK 2005 `assert` annotation maps to `pragma Assert_And_Cut` in |SPARK|.
-These statements clear the list of hypotheses and add the statements that are within them as the new hypotheses.
+Both the assert annotation and pragma assert clear the list of hypotheses on the path, generate a verification condition to prove the assertion expression and use the assertion expression as the basis of the new hypotheses.

 .. _ms-proof_assume_contract-label:

 Assume contract
 ^^^^^^^^^^^^^^^

+The following example illustrates use of an Assume annotation.
+The assumed expression does not generate a verification condition and is not proved (although it is executed in |SPARK| if assertion expressions are not ignored at run-time.

-The following example illustrates use of an Assume annotation (in this case, the Assume annotation is effectively being used to implement the Always_Valid attribute).
+In this example, the Assume annotation is effectively being used to implement the SPARK 2005 Always_Valid attribute.

 Specification for Assume annotation in SPARK 2005: